Here are five common steps to consider if you’re interested in pursuing a career as an information security analyst:

 What Do Information Security Analysts Do?

-Information Security Analysts Key Skills
+Information Security Analyst Skills

-Some of the most common certifications include:
+Some common certifications include:

-- Certified Information Systems Security Professional (CISSP).
-This is a widely recognized credential for general knowledge in information security.
+- Certified Information Systems Security Professional (CISSP): This is a widely recognized credential for general knowledge in information security.
 It’s issued by the International Information System Security Certification Consortium (ISC)2.

-- Certified Information Security Manager (CISM).
-This credential is for people who aim to design, manage, and assess an organization’s entire information security system.
-A CISM may be helpful in boosting your earning potential.
-It’s also issued by the Information Systems Audit and Control Association.
+- Certified Information Security Manager (CISM): This credential is for people looking to design, manage and assess an organization’s entire information security system.
+The CISM certification is issued by ISACA.

 Similar Career Options

-- Computer Programmer
+- Computer programmer

-- Software Developer
+- Software developer

-- Database Administrator
+- Database administrator

-- Computer Network Architect
+- Computer network architect

-- Network Systems Administrator
+- Network systems administrator

-- Web Developer
+- Web developer

-Last updated: March 2021
+Last updated: November 2021